-What is infliximab?
+What is infliximab

-Infliximab won’t be prescribed if:
+Infliximab won’t be started if:

-- your arthritis isn’t active
+- your condition isn’t active

-- you have an infection
+- you have an infection.

 Your doctor may decide not to prescribe infliximab if you’ve had or have:

-- repeated or serious infections
+- an active infection, or repeated or serious infections

 How is it taken?